-Our 3 year class learned that neptune has 14 moons and can identify many of the planets.
+Our 3 year class learned that neptune has 14 moons and they can identify many of the planets.
 What three year old needs to know this?
 A future astronaut that's who.
 You never know what is going to spark an interest in a child's mind!
 Being exposed to fun facts like this one can very well lead them down a path the child follows for a lifetime.
 We believe in encouraging silly lessons and learning through play as well as curriculum so that children have every opportunity to explore their own interests.

 You can be confident that your child is learning foundational skills.
 Our curriculum system uniquely weaves 33 research-based skills into playful games and projects.
 As children participate, they naturally grow in all areas of development.